-The Campus Master Plan sets the parameters, policies and directions for the physical development of the campus – its buildings, landscapes, movement systems and general infrastructure.
-It fulfils the Board of Governors’ policy to update the Carleton University Campus Plan every five years.
+In 2022, Carleton is updating its Campus Master Plan.
+The plan sets the parameters, policies and directions for the physical development of the campus – its buildings, landscapes, movement systems and general infrastructure.
+It fulfils the university policy to update the Carleton University Campus Plan every five years.
 It deals with the location and size of buildings without determining the uses except in a general sense, since these will vary over time.
-The Campus Master Plan was reviewed in September 2015 and the review was completed in June 2016.
-Details about the 2015-’16 review are below.

 Why a Campus Master Plan Update?

-The Master Plan Update looked at the future vision for the campus including circulation, buildings, open spaces and functionality.
-This update ensured that:
+The Master Plan Update will look at future vision for the campus including circulation, buildings, open spaces and functionality.
+This update will ensure that:

-- The Plan serves to support the university’s Mission Statement and Strategic Integrated Plan (SIP).
+- The Plan serves to support the university’s Strategic Integrated Plan (SIP).

 - The Plan serves as a framework for future decisions regarding the long‐range physical development of the university campus.